peterwittek/quantum_machine_learning_figures/README.md

 ==
 The LaTeX files use tikz, which should be standard in most TeX distribution.

 The Python files use matplotlib, numpy, and seaborn.
 Furthermore, LaTeX is used for rendering text, hence a LaTeX compiler should be in the path.
+Plotting the Bloch sphere also requires the QuTIP toolbox.